mcteamster/white/README.md

 Congratulations!
 You can now start playing or extending `Blank White Cards` to your heart's content!

 ### 4. [OPTIONAL] Production Builds
-This section assumes you have web servers set up and properly configured for production network traffic.
+This section assumes you have web servers set up and properly configured for production network traffic (see sample architecture below)

 Update `.env.production` with the details of your hosting setup:
 ```